daedaleanai/reqtraq/certdocs/0-DDLN-212-SDD.md

 ###### Attributes:
 - Rationale: this ensures that all documents defining or reference requirements don’t introduce typing mistakes.
-- Parents: REQ-0-DDLN-SWH-012
+- Parents: REQ-RQTQ-SWH-012
 - Verification: Unit test
 - Safety impact: None

-##### REQ-0-DDLN-SWL-002 Construct the requirement URL.
+##### REQ-RQTQ-SWL-002 Construct the requirement URL.

 The <abbr title="Requirements Management Tool">RMT</abbr> SHALL infer the document where a requirement is defined solely based on the name of the requirement.
 This can be uniquely constructed as follows:

 - strip the `REQ-` prefix from the requirement name

-- take the 2 sections of the requirement name following `REQ-` (project/system number, project/system abbrev), e.g. "0-DDLN"
+- take the section of the requirement name following `REQ-` (project/system abbrev), e.g. "RQTQ"

 - append the sequence number for the document type (e.g. 100 for ORD, 212 for SDD, etc.)